 When you apply for credit for things such as a car loan or a new credit card, your lender will use your report to gauge your creditworthiness.

-Lenders submit account updates to Transunion, Experian and Equifax each month.
-But not all information is updated to all three bureaus each month, and many lenders report updates at different times each month.
+Credit furnishers, such as lenders, credit card companies and debt collectors submit account updates to Transunion, Experian and Equifax .
+However, not all information is updated by all bureaus at the same time of the month.
 This means your information may vary from report to report.

 Nevertheless, it’s important to stay on top of your credit report.
-Negative information – such as late payments, judgments, etc. — can harm your chances of getting a loan approved.
+Negative information – such as late payments, collections or judgments — can harm your chances of getting approved for new credit, especially when it can remain on your file for up to 7 1/2 years.

 Remember, before applying for new credit, check all three credit reports for accuracy.
 If there is an error, get it corrected immediately.
-Don’t let inaccurate information keep you from getting the loan you want, and at the most favorable credit terms.
+Don’t let inaccurate information keep you from getting the loan you want with the most favorable credit terms.

 What errors should I look for on my credit report?

-Once you get a copy of your report, the first thing to do is to make sure you recognize all the accounts listed there.
-If you see information you don’t recognize – or someone else’s information – get in touch with the creditor immediately to determine whether you may be a victim of identity theft.
+Once you get a copy of your report, the first thing to do is to make sure you recognize all the accounts listed.
+If there is a listing you don’t recognize, write to the creditor and the credit bureau to dispute the listing and request documentation related to the account.
+You may be a victim of identity theft.

 Some errors to keep an eye out for include: